ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Belief State Analysis of Frontier Model Recursive Summarization

-\textbf{Belief State Compactness and Interpretability.} We next investigate if ABBEL can reduce the context length for frontier models by examining the compactness of belief states generated through ABBEL across different models and tasks, shown in Fig.~\ref{fig:belief_length}.
-In most cases, beyond the first few steps, the belief states were significantly shorter than the length of the interaction history (gray dashed line).
-While the history always grows linearly with the number of interaction steps, belief lengths grow more slowly, plateauing or even decreasing in some environments as possibilities were ruled out, with the exception of Gemini 2.5 Pro in \textit{Twenty Questions} and \textit{Guess My City}.
-By inspection we found that all models generated human-understandable beliefs, which allowed us to better understand model behavior.
-For instance, in \textit{Twenty Questions} we find that Gemini 2.5 Pro concatenates all information from the observations, which explains why the length grows linearly with time, whereas DeepSeek R1 maintains a compact description of the belief state (see Appendix~\ref{app:belief_examples} for examples).
+\textbf{Belief State Compactness and Interpretability.} We find that in most cases, the belief states are significantly shorter than the length of the full interaction history past the first few steps (Fig.~\ref{fig:frontier_behavior}, bottom), showing that ABBEL can effectively reduce context lengths.
+By step 20, the belief lengths are on average 21\%, 27\% and 52\% the length of the full histories for DeepSeek V3, R1 and Gemini 2.5 Pro, respectively.
+While the history always grows linearly with the number of interaction steps, belief lengths grow more slowly, plateauing or even decreasing in some environments as possibilities were ruled out.
+However, Gemini 2.5 Pro's belief states in \textit{Twenty Questions} and \textit{Guess My City} are a notable exception, exceeding the full context length without significant performance gains in \textit{Twenty Questions} compared to DeepSeek R1.
+By inspection we found that all models generate interpretable belief states, which allow us to better understand model behavior: Gemini 2.5 Pro concatenates all answers to its questions verbatim, which explains why the length grows linearly, whereas DeepSeek R1 maintains a compact summary (see Appendix~\ref{app:belief_examples} for examples).

-\textbf{Impact on Reasoning.} Finally, we investigate how ABBEL affects reasoning for action selection, where models are prompted to think step-by-step before choosing an action, conditioned on some context.
-We find that conditioning on belief states generated by ABBEL and \textsc{belief prompting} rather than full histories significantly reduces reasoning length for comparable performance in several environments (see Figure~\ref{fig:action_reasoning_length}).
-We also find ABBEL often uses even less reasoning than \textsc{belief prompting} while achieving similar success rates.
-Thus, using belief states as a bottleneck provides an additional benefit of preventing unnecessary extra reasoning over interaction histories when beliefs are sufficient.
-See Appendix~\ref{appendix:more_reasoning} for more analysis.